gidgethub/gidgethub/docs/sansio.rst

 .. class:: RateLimit(*, limit: int, remaining: int, reset_epoch: float)

-   The `rate limit <https://developer.github.com/v3/#rate-limiting>`_ imposed upon the requester.
+    The `rate limit <https://developer.github.com/v3/#rate-limiting>`_ imposed
+    upon the requester.

     The *reset_epoch* argument is expected to be UTC seconds from the epoch.

+    The boolean value of an instance whether another request can be made.
+This is determined based on whether there are any remaining requests or if the reset datetime has passed.

     .. attribute:: limit

         The maximum limit of requests per hour the requester can make.

     .. attribute: remaining

         How many requests are left for the request until their quota is reset.

     .. attribute:: reset_datetime

         The :class:`datetime.datetime` object representing when the requester's quota is refreshed.
 The object is timezone-aware to UTC.

     .. classmethod: from_http(headers: Mapping[str, str]) -> RateLimit

         Create a :class:`RateLimit` instance from the HTTP headers of a GitHub API response.

 .. function:: decipher_response(status_code: int, headers: Mapping[str, str], body: bytes) -> Tuple[Any, RateLimit, str]